 It’s a hard life.
 I lost myself along the way.
 My foray into blogging, digital art, and photography was something that was driven by needing to reclaim my identity… something that was just mine.
 (And by the way, Holly Anissa is my first and middle name!)
 I found a way to pour my emotions into something tangible.
 Sometimes I’m lucky enough to share that passion with others by doing an art project, an invitation, or a photo session for another family.
 But mostly, I create for myself and have found my voice as an artist.
 Anna is always my muse… she inspires me.

 Though she never played with toys, Anna received a baby doll when she was five years old from her big sister and a connection was made.
 She named him George Washington.
 Since then, she has added more baby dolls including several reborn babies and she loves those babies so much.
 Anna will not ever have a baby of her own and it’s poignant to see her play with her babies.
 She usually becomes obsessed with one thing at a time and those obsessions completely take over her life.
-Her current and past list of obsessions has included Andy Hurley (the drummer) from Fall Out Boy, Sheldon Cooper from The Big Bang Theory, the Minions from the Despicable Me franchise, Elsa from Frozen, and Murr from the Impractical Jokers.
+Her current and past list of obsessions has included Andy Hurley (the drummer) from Fall Out Boy, Sheldon Cooper from The Big Bang Theory, the Minions from the Despicable Me franchise, Elsa from Frozen, Murr from the Impractical Jokers, Dak Prescott, the quarterback for the Dallas Cowboys, and airplanes.
 Anna also loves America’s Funniest Home Videos and fail videos.
 YouTube has become a fascinating playground in which to search for newborn baby videos and AFV clips.
 I love how easily she laughs.
-She would like a friend… one real friend.
+She would like a friend… one real friend… and a boyfriend.
 I hope she can have that some day.
 Thank you for learning more about her and for gaining a deeper understanding into why this site exists. <3